albirrkarim/react-speech-highlight-demo/README.md

   <br/>

-Well, i need money to funding the research, you know that making complex package is cost a lot of time and of course money, and high engineering skills.
+Well, I need money to fund the research.
+You know that making a complex package costs a lot of time and of course money, and requires high engineering skills.

-Making marking the sentence and word for all languages with different writing system is really hard.
-I have do research about that language, then making a lot of test case that make the marking solid and reliable for all languages.
+Making marking the sentence and word for all languages with different writing systems is really hard.
+I have done research about those languages, then made a lot of test cases to make the marking solid and reliable for all languages.

 Making the [LLM engines](LLM_ENGINE.md) that combines prompt engineering and efficient algorithm to saving Open AI API cost.
 Need to be tested and the test is repeatly that cost the API call.

-Also i provide support via live private chat to me through discord (username: albirrkarim).
+Also, I provide support via live private chat to me through discord (username: albirrkarim).

 **When you try to make this package by yourself, you will need to spend a lot of time and money to make something like this package.**